asml-actions/setup-go/README.md

 # Usage
 See [action.yml](action.yml)
+This action needs an artifactory token to be used with runners that are not deployed on k8s to download tools from Artifactory.
+For the k8s runners there is no need to provide token.
-You need to use the global Artifactory token to be able to download the binaries from Artifactory.
-If you do not have it, contact the RISE team.
+If you do not have the token, contact the RISE team.

 Basic:
 ```yaml